 To tighten your oven door handle, first, you need to open the oven door.
 Then, release the hinges.
 Even though these hinges are located in a slightly different location and every oven, they are usually located at the bottom of each side of the oven.

 These hinges function just like any other hinges on any other door.
 They are designed to give the door flexibility while also keeping it attached to the oven.
 Release the hinges to free the door from the oven.
 This will make it much easier for you to work with the door handle.

 Step 2: Detach the Door from the Oven

 After you have released the hinges, the door should come right off the oven.
 Therefore, try lifting the oven door up in the air.
 As long as you have released the hinges, the door should come free from the rest of the oven.

 After you have released the oven door, place it on a flat surface.
 You do not want to place it on a slanted surface because the oven door is not going to stay still when you work on it.
 If you feel like there is enough room in your kitchen, you may want to lay it on the floor.
-To keep the floor in your kitchen clean, you may want to put a towel underneath the door to protect the glass from breaking.
+You’ll also want to put a towel underneath the door to protect the glass from breaking.

 Step 3: Remove the Screws from the Oven Door